- Passport, and a copy of your photo page

 - Yoga mats are provided by Villa Sumaya, but if your favorite mat is important to your retreat experience, you are welcome to bring it.

-- Several pairs of pants, capris and/or leggings.
+- Pants, capris and/or leggings for 9 days.
 If you regularly wear shorts, skirts and/or dresses, pack a few of those as well.

-- A combination of short sleeve shirts, t-shirts, tank tops, blouses, etc. that you would would regularly wear during the spring and summer.
+- A combination of t-shirts, tank tops and/or blouses–tops that you would would regularly wear during the spring and summer.

-- One warm item– a light sweater, sweatshirt, or fleece for the evening
+- One warm item– a light sweater, sweatshirt, or fleece for the evening, airplane, etc.

 - Light rain shell or rain poncho